Hardening NixOS

 };

-Note: The above settings are fairly aggressive and can break common programs, I left comment warnings.
-The following guide explains kernel hardening and many of the parameters above: Linux Hardening Guide
+❗ Note: The above settings are fairly aggressive and can break common programs, read the comment warnings.

 Hardening Boot Parameters